-This wine doesn’t taste the same
+This wine doesn’t taste the same!

+“This wine doesn’t taste the same as it did when I tasted it at the winery.”
 Have you ever heard those words coming out of your mouth?
 It usually happens after you’ve been to a wine tasting or restaurant, or perhaps you’ve been to a party.
 The wine you’ve been served is absolutely fantastic and you can’t wait to buy a bottle and open it up at home!

 You buy the bottle, open it up, take a sip… and then reality sets in.
 The wine doesn’t taste ANYTHING like you remember.